matracy/startup/README.md

 * Logout now has its own JSX "page"

 ## Startup Service deliverable
-### TODO
-* Add way for frontend to display registration number to users
 ### Modifications
 * Updated README.md to include modifications and deletions for Startup Service deliverable
 * Updated Simon deployment to React